 - Peiying (CocoMo) – l10n Project Manager for mozilla.org, marketing, and legal

 - Francesco Lodolo (flod) – l10n Project Manager for desktop

 - Théo Chevalier – l10n Project Manager for Mozilla Foundation

 Did you enjoy reading this report?
-Let us know how we can improve by reaching out to any one of the l10n-drivers listed above.
+Let us know how we can improve it.